-As a part of the University of Tennessee's comprehensive plan to help students gain the international and intercultural knowledge they need to thrive in the world today, the Haslam College of Business strongly encourages students to pursue international educational experiences.
-To assist students in their international endeavors, the Haslam College of Business has developed an Office of International Programs and Study Abroad (IPSA) as part of its Student Engagement and Success Unit.
-This office is available to help students begin their program search and connect the experience with their degree and career goals.
+As a part of the University of Tennessee's comprehensive plan to help students gain the international and intercultural knowledge they need to thrive in the world today, the Haslam College of Business strongly encourages students to pursue international educational experiences, both abroad and on-campus.
+To assist students in their international endeavors, the Haslam College of Business has an Office of International Programs and Study Abroad (IPSA) as part of its Student Engagement and Success Unit.
+This office is available to help students with their program search and connect the experience with their degree and career goals.